189 Main St, Hull, MA 02045, USA

 Owned By: Town of Hull

-Located at the tip of the Nantasket peninsula, this scenic and historic spot close to Hull High School is ideal for fishing, birding, and nature contemplation, with gorgeous views of the Boston Skyline and Boston Harbor Islands.
+Pemberton Point is located at the tip of the Nantasket peninsula in Hull.
+This scenic and historic spot, close to Hull High School, is a nice spot for fishing, birding, and nature contemplation, with gorgeous views of the Boston Skyline and Boston Harbor Islands.
 Several interpretive signs outline the area’s history.
 It is also the location of the Windmill Point Boathouse, part of the Hull Lifesaving Museum.

 Just down the road, MBTA operates ferry service from Pemberton Pier to both Long Wharf and Logan Airport.
 The pier is open to the public.